 In 2014 I started attending the Colorado School for Clinical Herbalism.
 I was guided through meditation to become a homeopath.
 I knew so little about herbalism that I thought that it was homeopathy.
 (These are quite different.)
 However, I was guided to go to this school, so I went.
 And I got much healthier.
 Getting out of the house and doing something I loved was amazing!
 I drove three days a week for ten months to Boulder, even through winter, and loved most of it.

-Epstein Barr virus and Lyme Disease were said to be common illnesses in the community at large.
+Epstein Barr virus and Lyme Disease are common illnesses in the community at large.
 Lyme is common nationwide and worldwide, even.
 This becomes important later.

 I invented my own gut tea, which really helped me.
 I tested flower essences and tested many different herbs.

-I had a really bad cold that winter, and I made my own anti-bug brew with burdock root and strong oregon grape root, which I had never used.
+I had a really bad cold that winter while in school, and I made my own anti-bug brew with burdock root and a strong antibacterial called oregon grape root, which I had never used.
+(Oregon grape root contains a compound called berberine, similar to Golden Seal herb.
+Its often found in the blood sugar area of health food stores, so it must also help with that.)
 I ended up with a boil on my elbow, which the herb school teacher told me was my body trying to throw off something.
 A boil looks like a raised red column on the skin about 1/4″ high.
 So odd!
 (Some people in the past have had multiple boils on them – yikes!
 I can’t imagine!)

 People told me I really changed and looked better.
-(I think they meant personality – I was calmer.)
+(I think they meant personality – I was calmer, and had some sense of humor back.)
 I felt better.
 Herbs and nutrition were very, very helpful.
 All of us changed in a positive way.
-We adapted a Paleo diet or at least high enough protein (most people don’t get enough), slept and exercised more, drank more water, had less coffee and sugar, and used herbal medicine and nutrition to help us.
+We adapted to a Paleo diet or at least high enough protein (most people don’t get enough), slept and exercised more, drank more water, had less coffee and sugar, and used herbal medicine and nutrition to help us.
 I very much wish we had a “before and after” picture for all of us.
 I could see the changes in people’s faces.

 I went to a new Western doctor.
 She sent me to an ear, nose and throat doctor for the lump under my jaw.
 He told me it was a tumor (surprise!).
 It turned out through more tests to be benign, slow growing, and unlikely to spread.
 I can’t believe the previous Western doctor didn’t tell me it was a tumor, didn’t follow up with me, and MOST IMPORTANTLY didn’t tell me to AVOID SUGAR, WHICH FEEDS TUMORS!!!
-She did call and leave a message about getting a needle test on the lump, but I was deep in the digestive and thyroid issues, and really couldn’t deal with anything else.
+She did call and leave a message about doing a fine needle test on the tumor, but I was deep in the digestive and thyroid issues, and really couldn’t deal with anything else.
 I soon forgot about the call.
+Did that doctor follow up?
+No –

 Naturopath Two: Step Up

 I met with another naturopathic doctor.
 She found at least 6 things wrong, and helped me treat them.
 (I felt better about not being able to heal myself.)
 These included blood sugar, thyroid and cortisol issues.
-Sometimes your day state is off – I was waking up at night and falling asleep in the morning.
+Sometimes your “day” timing is off – I was waking up at night and falling asleep in the morning.

 I was eating the GAPS/Paleo diet then.
 My gut flora and leaky gut state were really good!
-(I should hope so, after five years of working on gut flora!)
+(I should hope so, after five years of working on gut flora with the GAPS diet!)

 About February 2016, I was doing a meditation with a spiritual book.
 I asked to know what I needed to get well.
 I had a lucid dream a few days later about our rental house when we first came to Colorado.
 It didn’t look like that house, but I knew that it was that one.
 I dreamt it was full of moldy leaves up to my waist.
 We were wading through them.
 I realized in the dream state that I had mold issues.